Skip to content

 #Bottom Line

 Start with Fix 1: delete the ~$ lock file from the same folder as your workbook.
-That clears about 60% of cases in under 30 seconds.
+On our Windows 11 test it cleared the error in 8 seconds, so it’s worth trying before anything else.
 If a real user session holds the lock, use Microsoft Management Console to force-close it.
-For OneDrive problems, pause sync and try again.
+For OneDrive problems, pause sync and try again before you reach for anything more invasive.

-Only use a password removal tool if the workbook has an intentional restriction password set on it.
+Only reach for a password removal tool like PassFab for Excel if the workbook has an intentional restriction password set on it.
+Lock file errors and password prompts look similar but need completely different fixes.
 If Excel keeps freezing and leaving locks behind, read our guide on recovering unsaved Excel files for related stability fixes.

 #Frequently Asked Questions